Tested Baking & Dessert Recipes & Videos

 Pin It

-Buttermilk Berry Muffins: Preheat oven to 375 degrees F (190 degrees C).
-Position rack in center of oven.
-Line with paper liners, or butter or spray, with a non stick cooking spray, 12 - 2 3/4 x 1 1/2 inch muffin cups.
+Buttermilk Berry Muffins: Preheat your oven to 375 degrees F (190 degrees C).
+Have the oven rack in the center of your oven.
+Line a 12 cup muffin pan with paper liners, or butter or spray each muffin cup with a non stick cooking spray, .

-In a large measuring cup or bowl whisk together the egg, buttermilk, oil, and vanilla extract.
+In a large bowl, whisk the egg.
+Then whisk in the buttermilk, oil, and vanilla extract.

-In another large bowl combine the flour, sugar, baking powder, baking soda, salt, and zest.
+In another large bowl, whisk the flour with the sugar, baking powder, baking soda, salt, and zest.
 Gently fold in the berries.
 With a rubber spatula fold the wet ingredients into the dry ingredients and stir only until the ingredients are combined.
 Do not over mix the batter or tough muffins will result.

-Fill each muffin cup almost full with batter, using two spoons or an ice cream scoop.
-Place in the oven and bake until a toothpick inserted in the center of a muffin comes out clean, about 20 - 25 minutes.
-Transfer to a wire rack and let cool for about 5 - 10 minutes before removing from pan.
+Fill each muffin cup almost full with batter, using two spoons or a cookie/ice cream scoop.
+Bake about 20 - 25 minutes, or until a toothpick inserted into the center of a muffin comes out clean.
+For even baking rotate your baking pan front to back about halfway through baking.
+Place on a wire rack and let cool for about 10 minutes before removing the muffins from pan.

 Makes 12 regular sized muffins.